 CONS

-If you’re after a stainless steel bottle with decent insulation (and a fun design to boot) the Owala FreeSip might just be your new favorite.
+If you’re after a stainless steel bottle with decent insulation (and a fun design to boot) the Owala FreeSip Sway might just be your new favorite.

 Ello Syndicate Glass Bottle